 How Rich Am I?

-This is the most up to date set of data for the world income distribution provided by Branko Milanovic, based on household survey data from the year 2008, adjusted for inflation up to early 2013 and using current PPP ratings and currency conversions.
-It is not yet published, but builds upon his data described in "'Worlds Apart''.
-His approach is also described for a general audience in his recent book The Haves and Have Nots .
+For people between the richest 1% and 20% of the world's population, this is based on the most up to date set of data for the world income distribution provided by Branko Milanovic, based on household survey data from the year 2008, adjusted for inflation up to early 2013 and using current PPP ratings and currency conversions.
+It is not yet published, but builds upon his data described in "Worlds Apart".
+His approach is also described for a general audience in his recent book The Haves and Have Nots.

 Many people are surprised at how rich they actually are compared to the rest of the world.
 A little redistribution of this wealth can go a long way, when given to the most effective causes.
 For example, If the average American citizen decided to donate 10% of their income to a cost-effective charity, they could treat 7,100 people for neglected tropical diseases per year.
 When you consider just how much good you can do with this money, this is a tiny sacrifice.
 This is why our members take a pledge to give 10% of their income away.
 For more information about what you can do, please see our pages about what you can achieve, and how giving affects your happiness.

 You might think that the above figures are distorted because each dollar goes further in impoverished countries.
 However, we account for this: incomes are compared in terms of how much money is needed to buy locally what $1 buys in the United States.
 This is called purchasing power parity and many developing world statistics are adjusted to take it into account.
 So we really are part of a very small and wealthy elite — vastly more wealthy than the poorest half of the world’s population, who all live on less than $4 per day.